 The study concluded that CD4 normalisation is retained if the duration of untreated HIV infection is short and ART is started with CD4 above 500.
 In patients with CD4 count above 500 who only started ART more than 12 months after infection this advantage was diminished

-This reinforces that fact that regular testing to spot recently infected individuals is very important in order to give these patients the option of starting treatment sooner rather than later to give them the best chance of restoring their immune function to normal levels and maintaining good health.
+This reinforces the fact that regular testing to spot recently infected individuals is very important in order to give these patients the option of starting treatment sooner rather than later to give them the best chance of restoring their immune function to normal levels and maintaining good health.

 Get yourself tested regularly and keep yourself healthy!